|

 His wife, Nurat, was also of a Shi'ia Islamic faith and but with an Iranian Kurdish heritage.

 Politics in Pakistan took a new turn in 1958 when the military leader Mohammad Ayub Khan carried out a coup d'etat.
-Bhutto was well enough connected that he was appointed to head the Ministry of Commerce.
+The Bhutto family was of feudalbackground and Zulfiqar Bhutto was well enough connected that he was appointed to head the Ministry of Commerce.
 Appointments to other cabinet post followed.
 Finally he was made foreign minister in 1963.
 He then began to develop his own policy program.
-He should to promote ties with China as a counter balance to the militant relation which had developed with independent India.
+He felt he should try to promote ties with China as a counter-balance to the militant relation which had developed between independent India and Pakistan.

 In 1965 a war with India broke out over the issue of Kashmir and Jammu.
 Pakistan was overwhelmed militarily by India and had to sue for peace.
 Bhutto objected to the peace treaty with India that ended the war and in protest he resigned from his position as foreign minister.

 After leaving the administration of Ayub Khan, Bhutto began organizing his own political party.
-It founded at the end of 1967 and was called the Pakistan People's Party (PPP).
-Out of office and head of his own political party Bhutto began to denounce the Ayub Khan regime as a dictator and, as a result, the regime put him into prison for the years 1968 and 1969.
+It was founded at the end of 1967 and he called it the Pakistan People's Party (PPP).
+Out of office and head of his own political party, Bhutto began to denounce the Ayub Khan regime as a dictator and, as a result, the regime put him into prison for the years 1968 and 1969.

-The Ayub Khan regime was terminated by his resignation and control was assumed by another general, Mohammad Yahya Khan, and national elections were permitted in 1970.
+The Ayub Khan regime was terminated by Khan's resignation and control of the government was assumed by another general, Mohammad Yahya Khan, and national elections were permitted in 1970.
 At that time Pakistan consisted of two wings.
 The West Wing consisted of the Indus River Valley and so forth plus Balochistan, the province on the coast south of Afghanistan.
 The East Wing was what once had been East Bengal.
-The East Wing had a greater population and more important export industries.
-The capital and political control was in the hands of the West Pakistanis.
+The East Wing had a greater population and more important export industries than the West Wing.
+However, the capital and political control was in the hands of the West Pakistanis.
 The East Wing was providing more taxes but was getting the smaller share of federal government funds.

 Bhutto's PPP received overwhelming electoral support in the West Wing but the Awani League, a political party of the East Wing had the greater number of representatives.
-Since the vote was divided between the Awani League and Bhutto's PPP the legislative government might have had to involve both the Awani League and Bhutto's PPP, but Bhutto refused to enter into a coalition with the Awani League.
+Since the vote was divided between the Awani League and Bhutto's PPP the legislative government might have had to involve both the Awani League and Bhutto's PPP, but Bhutto refused to enter into a coalition with the Awani League which would allow the Awami League's leader to become the prime minister.
 This created a political crisis which spun out of control.
-When the Pakistan army under the control of West Wing commanders tried to put down the rebellion the army of India came to the aid of the rebels and defeated the West Wing's attempt suppress the rebellion.
-The East Wing of Pakistan became the new nation of Bangladesh.
+When the Pakistan army under the control of West Wing commanders tried to put down the rebellion there was great bloodshed and atrocity.
+Many residents of the East Wing fled across the border into India creating a severe problem.
+The army of India came to the aid of the rebels and defeated the West Wing's attempt to suppress the rebellion.
+The East Wing of Pakistan declared it independence as the new nation of Bangladesh.

 The military regime of Yahya Khan failed miserably and political control was turned over to Ali Bhutto at the end of 1971.
 Bhutto was able to rule largely by decree.